zbx1425/DXDynamicTexture/README.md

   Register a event handler function to be called when it's clicked.

-  `e.X` and `e.Y` is the position of the mouse, in pixels, relative to the top-left point of the texture's clickable area.
+  `e.X` and `e.Y` is the position of the mouse, in pixels (relative to the size when registering `TouchManager`), relative to the top-left point of the texture's clickable area.